GWR Rheidol Tanks

 The GWR Rheidol Tanks are a fleet of steam locomotives of the Great Western Railway design built between 1923 and 1924.
 They were designed by the railway's Chief Mechanical Engineer, Charles Collett, for working services on the Vale of Rheidol Railway between Aberystwyth and Devil's Bridge (Pontarfynach).

 Background

-Prior to the railway grouping in 1923, the Vale of Rheidol Railway was operated by Cambrian Railways.
-The fleet consisted of two locomotives built by Davies and Metcalfe, supplemented by a Bagnall locomotive.
+Prior to the railway grouping in 1923, the Vale of Rheidol Railway was operated by the Cambrian Railways.
+The fleet consisted of two 2-6-2T locomotives, no. 1 Edward VII and no. 2 Prince of Wales, built by Davies and Metcalfe in 1902 (the only locomotives built new by Davies and Metcalfe); supplemented by a 2-4-0T, no. 3 Rheidol, built by W. G. Bagnall in 1896 and purchased secondhand in 1903.

+When the Cambrian amalgamated with the GWR at the start of 1922, nos.
+1 and 2 were renumbered 1212 and 1213 respectively; no. 3 became GWR no. 1198.
 Shortly after taking control of the line, the GWR realised that the original rolling stock was in a poor state of repair.
 They built three new locomotives (numbered 7, 8 and 1213) at the GWR's Swindon Works.
+No. 1198 was withdrawn in 1924, and no. 1212 in 1932.
 Number 1213 was later renumbered 9.

 Mistaken identity

 There are references (in print and online) to the misconception that No. 9 is one of the original Davies & Metcalfe Locomotives, as some websites and books incorrectly report, having been misled by Swindon Works.
 Swindon listed the parts that made up the new No. 1213 as 'spares' in their accounting book as the GWR Board had only given them leave to build two new locomotives (No. 7 & No. 8).

 No. 9 is the same age as No. 7 & No. 8, as shown when comparing the working drawings between it and a Davies and Metcalfe locomotive.
 Rheidol historian C C Green, who carried out this comparison, said of all three current locomotives that "mechanically they are identical", and when the current No. 9 (the 'new' 1213) is compared with the plans of the original 1213 stated that "no single part" of the original locomotive could possibly have fitted the new one.

 In 1946, the GWR began a renumbering of the remaining locomotives inherited from pre-Grouping companies, but since it was only carried out as locomotives received heavy repairs, the process took several years.
 Under this scheme, the 'new' 1213 was renumbered No. 9 in March 1949.